Privacy settings

 We'd like to reassure our tenants that we have a plan to tackle the issues raised and a full stock-check of all our homes is underway, to ensure we hold the same information for every home we manage.

-We did not wait for the judgement before taking action, and we've been working to address some of the issues.
+We didn't wait for the judgement before taking action, and we've been working to address some of the issues:

 We have written to all tenants to explain the judgement what it means for them, and provide reassurance and guidance.
-(If you are a tenant you should receive this letter in the next couple of days it was posted 30/4/25.)
 We are very proud to be a social landlord and we are confident in the safety and quality of our homes.

 The Regulator of Social Housing sets out the regulatory standards that landlords must meet under the Housing and Regeneration Act 2008.
 The regulator is there to make sure that the social housing sector is a viable, efficient and well-governed, and that it is able to deliver quality homes and services for current and future tenants.